elefantel/NYBestsellers/README.md

 4. **SOCKit** - A String <-> Object Coding for Objective-C that transform objects into strings and vice versa.

 5. **TransitionKit** - An Objective-C block based API for implementing State Machines.

+## Licence
+NYBestsellers is licensed under the terms of the <a href="https://en.wikipedia.org/wiki/MIT_License">MIT License</a>.
+Please see LICENSE file for full details.